kekyo/RelaxVersioner/README.md

 If you want to reference this information from your program, you can get it from the version attributes or `ThisAssembly`.
 Other, XML or text files can be referenced by CI/CD (Continuous Integration and Continuous Deployment) to apply version information to the build process.
 For example, `RelaxVersioner_ShortVersion.txt` contains a string like `2.5.4`, so you may be able to save your build artifacts with a version number when you upload them to the server.

-If you want to reference this information from within the MSBuild target, you can use the properties as follows without having to access the text file:
+If you want to reference this information from within the MSBuild target, you can use the properties as follows without having to access the text file.
+Especially during pack, prefer these properties over hard-coding file paths:

 ```xml
   <Target Name="AB" AfterTargets="Compile">